rastapasta/foodsharing/README.md

 This thingy is optimized for iOS and Android - one code, one love!

-Timeframe: 2 weeks project from scratch to production.
+Timeframe: 2 weeks project from scratch to production 😎

 ## 🎉 What's implemented?